Working through this study unit will help you to:

 The vascular supply of the esophagus mainly stems from the inferior thyroid artery, direct branches from the thoracic aorta, as well as the left gastric artery.
-Venous drainage is provided by esophageal veins.
+Venous drainage is provided by esophageal veins, which are largely received by the azygos venous system and brachiocephalic veins.
 The esophageal plexus provides nervous supply to the esophagus via parasympathetic and sympathetic fibers.
 Lymph is drained to the deep cervical lymph nodes, regional lymph nodes (juxtaoesophageal lymph nodes), paratracheal, superior and inferior tracheobronchial lymph nodes, left gastric and coeliac lymph nodes.

 Learn more about the esophagus, such as its divisions, innervation, blood supply, and lymphatics in the videos below:

 Solidify your knowledge by taking the following quiz.

 If you fancy a challenge, our custom quiz is here to push you further!
 Try this quiz on the contents of the mediastinum, or customise it to suit your needs.

 Take a closer look at the anatomy of the esophagus in the gallery below.

 Explore the lymphatics and neurovasculature of the esophagus in the gallery below.